craigk5n/k5ncal/README.txt

 	ant

-This build process will create the following jar file (Where N.N.N is the version number):
+This build process will create the following jar file:

-	dist/k5nCal-N.N.N.jar
+	dist/k5nCal-0.9.4.jar

 ---------------------------------------------------------------------------
                          RUNNING THE APP